yegor256/blog/_posts/2017/may/2017-05-23-unlimited-number-of-bugs.md

 Of course, only a very limited subset of the entire set of bugs has any real business impact.
-Most of the bugs that exist in a program may stay there even after it is shipped to its users&mdash;nobody will ever find them or else the damage they cause to the user experience will be insignificant.
+Most of the bugs that exist in a program may stay there even after it is shipped to its users---nobody will ever find them or else the damage they cause to the user experience will be insignificant.